telloaxelll/benchmark-amodal-segmentation/README.md

-# Benchmarking U-NET and Neural Cellular Automata (NCA) for Amodal Segmentation
+# Benchmarking U-NET and Neural Cellular Automata (NCA) for Amodal Image Segmentation

 ## Introduction:
 This GitHub repository is established to continue researching, benchmarking, and analyzing U-NET and NCA architectures for amodal image